-3.4 DISPOSAL OF ACM WASTE MATERIALS
+3.5 DISPOSAL OF ACM WASTE MATERIALS

-- A. General: Dispose of waste ACM and debris which is packaged in accordance with these specifications, in accordance with OSHA, EPA, State, Local and DOT requirements.
+- A. General: Dispose of waste ACM and debris which is packaged in accordance with these specifications, OSHA, EPA and DOT.
 The landfill requirements for packaging must also be met.
-Transport will be in compliance with 49 CFR 171-180 regulations.
+Transport will be in compliance with 49 CFR 171 - 180 regulations.
 Disposal shall be done at an approved landfill.
-Disposal of non-friable ACM shall be done in accordance with applicable regulations. - B. Procedures: - 1.
-The VA must be notified at least 24 hours in advance of any waste removed from the containment. - 2.
-Asbestos waste shall be packaged and moved through the W/EDF into a covered transport container in accordance with procedures is this specification.
+Disposal of non-friable ACM shall be done in accordance with applicable regulations. - B. Procedures: - The VA must be notified at least 24 hours in advance of any waste removed from the containment - 2.
+Asbestos waste shall be packaged and moved through the W/EDF into a covered transport container in accordance with procedures in this specification.
 Waste shall be double-bagged and wetted with amended water prior to disposal.
 Wetted waste can be very heavy.
 Bags shall not be overfilled.
-Bags shall be evacuated with HEPA vacuum and securely sealed to prevent accidental opening and/or leakage.
+Bags shall be securely sealed to prevent accidental opening and/or leakage.
 The top shall be tightly twisted and goose necked prior to tightly sealing with at least three wraps of duct tape.
 Ensure that unauthorized persons do not have access to the waste material once it is outside the regulated area.
 All transport containers must be covered at all times when not in use.
-NESHAP signs must be on containers during loading and unloading.
+OSHA Danger signs must be displayed during loading and unloading.
 Material shall not be transported in open vehicles.
-If drums are used for packaging, the drums shall be labeled properly and shall not be re-used. - 3.
-Waste Load Out: Waste load out shall be done in accordance with the procedures in W/EDF Decontamination Procedures.
+If drums are used for packaging, the drums shall be labeled properly and shall not be re-used.

+- 3. Waste Load Out: Waste load out shall be done in accordance with the procedures in W/EDF Decontamination Procedures.
 Sealed waste bags shall be decontaminated on exterior surfaces by wet cleaning and HEPA vacuuming before being placed in the second waste bag and sealed, which then must also be wet wiped and HEPA vacuumed. - 4.
 Asbestos waste with sharp edged components, i.e., nails, screws, lath, strapping, tin sheeting, jacketing, metal mesh, etc., which might tear poly bags shall be wrapped securely in burlap before packaging and, if needed, use a poly lined fiber drum as the second container, prior to disposal.

-3.5 PROJECT DECONTAMINATION
+3.6 PROJECT DECONTAMINATION